linhmtran168/minivite_rails/README.md

 ### `vite_javascript_tag`

 Renders a `<script>` tag for the specified Vite js entrypoints.
 This is the most commonly used helper and will also load needed css entrypoints.
+The entry path must be relative to the root path of Vite project.

 ```erb
 <%= vite_javascript_tag 'src/main.js' %>